codeconsortium/CCDNForumForumBundle/Resources/doc/install.md

     resource: "@CCDNForumForumBundle/Resources/config/routing.yml"
 ```

-You can change the route of the standalone route to any route you like, it is included for convenience.

 ### Step 4: Update your database schema.

 Make sure to add the ForumBundle to doctrines mapping configuration: